Adriaan Nicolaas Petrus Pelzer: Marriage, family and children

 On 28 June 1941, at the age of 25, he married Reinette Johanna Margaretha Denyssen in the Pretoria-East NG Church.
 They had three children, Antionette Pelzer born 1 September 1942, Wilna Pelzer born 9 May 1944 and Adriaan Nicolaas Petrus Pelzer born 30 March 1948.
 The family lived in Pretoria.

 On 15 October 1981 he succumbed to a brain aneurism and was buried on 20 October 1981 in the Garsfontein cemetery in Pretoria.
-The service was held in the University NG Church by Prof. C.W.H.
-Boshoff and Prof. E.M.
-Hamman (University Pretoria rector).
-On 27 October 1995, 14 years later his wife Reinette passed away at the age of 79.
-She was living in a retirement village in Stellenbosch, Western Cape, where she spend her last years.
-She was cremated and her ashes were placed in the grave of her husband, Prof. Adriaan Nicolaas Pelzer.
+The service was conducted in the University NG Church by Prof. C.W.H.
+Boshoff (the son-in-law of former prime minister Hendrik Verwoerd) and Prof. E.M.
+Hamman (rector of the University of Pretoria).
+On 27 October 1995, 14 years later, his wife Reinette died at the age of 79.
+She was living in a retirement village in Stellenbosch, Western Cape, where she spent her last years.
+Her body was cremated, and her ashes were placed in the grave of her husband, Prof. Adriaan Nicolaas Pelzer.

-Adriaan Pelzer, the founder of PIT Productions with wife Mareli and front man for industrial metal band NuL is a grandson of Prof Adriaan Pelzer.
+Adriaan Pelzer, the founder of PIT Productions with wife Mareli and the front man for industrial metal band NuL, is a grandson of Adriaan Pelzer.
 (PIT Productions produced two TV series for South African Television and one of the TV Series was called "Kompleks".)